astralfrontier/astralfrontier.org-OLD/content/pages/blog/healing-warlords.md

 Date: 11 Dec 2014
-Summary: The same old song and dance
+Summary: The same old song and dance.
-Flags: draft

 # Healing Warlords of Draenor